SW Florida Spanish

 Cindy Vega Arce

-Teaches intermediate and advanced Spanish in online format
+intermediate, and advanced Spanish in online format

 Cindy lives in Heredia, San Jose, Costa Rica.
 She has many years of experience as a Profesora de Idiomas at a well-regarded language school in Costa Rica.
 She also teaches primary school and tutors adults trying to strengthen their Spanish skills.
 She is licensed to teach primary school by the Universidad Estatal a Distancia de Costa Rica.
 Her pleasant demeanor and flexibility are excellent teaching assets.